razorblade23/SubtitleSearcher/README.md

+## WARNING
+This project is no longer maintained due to lack of time and old codebase.

 # Subbydoo
 Main purpose of the app is to help people finding appropriate subtitles for their Movie/TV-Show match from multiple subtitle sources.